 In the Body of Christ, body ministries combine like the separate limbs and organs in the human body to be active and to grow.
 Ministries combine to fulfill particular roles, like the organs and limbs that work together in a human body.
 Though each part is unique, all body ministries combine to act as one single person.
 Saint Paul explains in 1 Corinthians 12.12, "The body is a unit, though it comprises many parts, and though its parts are many, they form one body.
 So it is with Christ."✞

 Members of the Household Body siphon their strength not only from Christ but also from one another.
-Like a bicycle wheel, the Mystical Body is most effective when its spokes are attached to the Jesus hub at the center, and their Christian friends at the rim.
+Like a bicycle wheel, the Mystical Body is most effective when its spokes are attached to the center's Jesus hub and their Christian friends at the rim.
 The very first example of body ministries was the group of twelve disciples gathered together by Jesus.
 Lewis Garnsworthy, when Bishop of Toronto, asked his clergy to follow our Lord's example and invite twelve lay people into shared leadership for mutual support and encouragement.
 In reality, many body ministries need to combine to make the church more effective.✞